luzianscherrer/defichain-compound/README.md

 ## Introduction

-`defichain-compound` is a CLI daemon that is running in tandem and communicating with defid of the [DeFiChain desktop wallet](https://github.com/DeFiCh/app).
+`defichain-compound` is a CLI daemon that is running in parallel with `defid` of the [DeFiChain desktop wallet](https://github.com/DeFiCh/app) or [fullnode](https://github.com/DeFiCh/ain).
 Its purpose is to execute automatic compounding tasks based on a configuration file.

 ## Installation